Commentary

 Cosby had such a HUGE impact on so many of us growing up.
 He was the ideal dad.
 He was on television when families gathered together and watched the same thing at the same time.
 No social media, No YouTube and No Streaming Service.
 And, the media coined him "America's Dad" and he was a black man in America in the 80's.
 Everyone loved him!

-The Cosby Show made us look at the world with more possibilities than most small towns freely offered.
-It made us see Clair Huxtable, the mom, the attorney, and the boss of the family, played by the always amazing Phylicia Rashad, as an obtainable goal.
-We all secretly wished she was our mom.
+The Cosby Show made us look at the world with more possibilities than most people could see for themselves.
+It made us see Clair Huxtable, the mom, the attorney, and the boss of the family, played by the always amazing Phylicia Rashad, as the mom we all secretly wished she for.

 The children going off to college and the alma mater spirit that rang throughout the series and into the spin off "A Different World" put HBCUs, Historically Black Colleges and Universities, in prime-time for a wide viewing audience.
 Again, this was new for America.